kashishbhadauriya/_nearmates/README.md

-🌐 NearMates
-Live Demo
-🚀 Live Demo
+🌐 Live Demo

+🚀 NearMates on Render

 NearMates is a location-based social networking web app 🌍 that helps you discover and connect with people nearby who share your interests.
 You can see nearby users, check their interests, and start chatting instantly! 💬✨